SEPTEMBER 2023

 The Italian Association of Arizona is pleased to offer Italian language classes to the community.
 We offer courses in Fall, Winter, and Spring.
-All courses are 10-weeks long, and each class is 1.5 hours, from 6:30 to 8:00 pm.
+All courses are 10-weeks long, and each class is 1.5 hours from 6:30 to 8:00 pm and some morning options of 10 to 11:30 am for some levels.
+You get a certificate showing your Italian Language Proficiency at the end of the course.
+Complementary brunch for all the students, an amazing opportunity to meet your classmates in person, network and speak to your teacher.

 All classes aim to promote an adequate understanding and practice of the Italian language vocabulary, sentence structures, and culture.
 Class work is collaborative, tasks are communicative in the target language, and we utilize audio and video resources to illustrate, practice, and learn new material.
 After each class, the instructor may assign homework.
 Consistent homework completion is key to retaining the information and ensuring smooth learning growth.
 Getting together to practice with classmates outside the class is strongly encouraged!